Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 |getAllPersonsDepthFive:	|{0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.03,0.04}	|{0.05,0.05,0.05,0.05,0.05,0.05,0.05,0.06,0.06,0.06,0.06,0.06,0.06,0.06,0.08,0.19,12.31,16.03,35.11,40.45}	|

-### Present the average and the median runtime of each of the queries per database.
+### Task: Present the average and the median runtime of each of the queries per database.

 |   | Neo4  Average  | Neo4  Median | PostGresSQL Average |   PostGresSQL Median |
 |---|---|---|---|---|